PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image27.png"  style="width:60%"   />

-Examine the Python code in the next cell which loads customer data from into a Spark DataFrame and then displays the DataFrame schema and samples rows of data.

 Examine the Python code in the next cell which loads invoice data from **Invoices.csv** into a Spark DataFrame and then saves it as a delta